XENONnT/straxen/docs/source/url_configs.rst

 **WARNINGS**:

-* using the run_id to set the value of the config will result in a different lineage_hash for each run.
+* Using the run_id to set the value of the config will result in a different lineage_hash for each run.
 This may be useful in some cases but can be very difficult to keep track of with data managment tools.
 * Preprocessor functions will run on **all** configs.
 If you want to only affect a specific config, make sure your function accepts the ``name`` keyword argument and that the function checks the name matches before it runs its logic.